-With Week 5 behind us, it’s time for my latest Big Ten Player Rankings.
+With Week 8 behind us, it’s time for my latest Big Ten Player Rankings.
 Again, I’m doing these a little different this year.
 Whereas I used to rank the top 10 players – a practice that was tough due to all the talent on both sides of the ball – I’ll rank the top six offensive and defensive players each week.

 Find out more about: Power Rankings, Rankings

-Before we turn our complete attention to Week 6, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 5 predictions.
-BTN.com fans went 5-1 and Tom and I went 4-2, meaning the fans have moved into sole possession of first place in the season standings.
-After five weeks, BTN.com fans are 41-11, one game ahead of Tom.
-I’m bringing up the rear, at 39-13.
+Before we turn our attention to Week 9, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 8 predictions.
+Everyone involved went 4-2, meaning Dienhart remains on top, one game ahead of BTN.com fans.

 Find out more about: B1G Predictions

 Every Saturday night during the college football season, BTN.com web editor Brent Yarina hands out his weekly Big Ten Game Balls.
 The series is called “U.S. Marines Corps: Leaders of the Week,” and it’s designed to spotlight the Big Ten’s top individual performances.
 Who took home the honors from Week 8?
 Find out in this post.